 Utilizing stochastic projection models to establish valuation and capital standards was first tested with variable annuities in the early 2000s.
 This approach was later expanded to capital and reserve requirements for variable annuities.
 After validation by these smaller pilot efforts, the National Association of Insurance Commissioners (NAIC) and the Academy focused on modernizing the entire valuation process for all life insurance.

-Thus, this move toward a fully modernized valuation system for life insurers will start taking place on Jan.
+Thus, this move toward a fully modernized valuation system for life insurers started taking place on Jan.
 1, 2017, in the 46 states that have passed standard valuation PBR-enabling legislation.
 Insurers can begin to offer policies whose reserves are calculated using PBR while regulators will begin a new approach to analyze the valuation results.
 There is a three-year voluntary transition for insurers that ends Dec.
 31, 2019.

 |ACADEMY PBR TOOLKIT||NAIC RESOURCES|